nextcloud/recognize/README.md

 - App "collaborative tags" enabled
 - For native speed:
   - Processor: x86 64-bit (with support for AVX instructions)
-  - System with glibc (usually the norm on Linux; Alpine linux and FreeBSD are *not* such systems)
+  - System with glibc (usually the norm on Linux; FreeBSD, Alpine linux and thus also Nextcloud AIO are *not* such systems)
-- For sub-native speed (using JavaScript mode)
+- For sub-native speed (using WASM mode)
   - Processor: x86 64-bit, arm64, armv7l (no AVX needed)
   - System with glibc or musl (incl.
-Alpine linux)
+Alpine linux and thus also Nextcloud AIO)
 - ~4GB of free RAM (if you're cutting it close, make sure you have some swap available)
 - This app is currently incompatible with the *Suspicious Login* app due to a dependency conflict (ie. you can only have one of the two installed)